andrewbenington/OpenHome/README.md

 ## Alterations to transferred pokémon

 When moving Pokémon to an older game, some compromises have to be made.
 OpenHome will try its best to preserve aspects of a Pokémon such as its nature, ability, gender, and shininess, all of which are usually possible minus some specific cases in the GameBoy games.
+These compromises will be reverted when moving back to a future game.

 For example, a Pokémon originating in Generation 6 being moved into a Generation 3 game will have its personality value altered to preserve its nature, ability (if possible), gender, and shininess.